epointal/lf-hiker/readme.txt

 You can do all this with the helpers or directly using shortcodes
 You can choose to unactive the helper.

-**Lf Hiker** allows you to customize the css in admin configuration (colors of information window and selected path)
+**Lf Hiker** allows you to customize the css in admin configuration (colors of information window, buttons and selected path)
 You can record your mapquest key or choose the cache directory for the plugin here too.